baeddavid/jds/README.md

 ## Hash Map

 Hash Map is implemented via the `Hash` abstract class and the `HashSet` class.
 Below are the methods for the `HashMap` class.

+You can create a hash map by calling
+`new jds.HashMap()`
+assuming you gave the package import a name of `jds`.
 ## Methods

 | Method  | Description |